Easy Rainbow Loom Bracelets with Beads Tutorial

 Beaded bracelet designs made with colorful rubber bands

-Note: This post contains affiliate links for which I may be compensated.
+Note: This post may contain affiliate links for which I can be compensated.

 Materials and Tools:

-• 19 Fused Perler Beads (you can get equivalent Hama beads at amazon.uk) or try larger pony beads instead
+• 19 Fused Perler Beads (you can get an equivalent brand of Hama beads at amazon.uk) or try out the larger pony beads instead

 • A hook, optional